prashantasdeveloper/docuhost/docs/types.CountTransferRestriction.md

 array of Scope/Identity IDs that are exempted from the Restriction

+**`Note`**

-**`note`** if the Asset requires investor uniqueness, Scope IDs are used.
+ if the Asset requires investor uniqueness, Scope IDs are used.
 Otherwise, we use Identity IDs.
 More on Scope IDs and investor uniqueness
   [here](https://developers.polymesh.network/introduction/identity#polymesh-unique-identity-system-puis) and
   [here](https://developers.polymesh.network/polymesh-docs/primitives/confidential-identity)